- Categories:

 TASK

-VIEW (including for materialized views)
+VIEW (for views and materialized views)

 Specifies the fully-qualified name of the object for which the DDL is returned.